MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-production.md

 In advanced warehouse configurations where locations require both picks and shipments, you must use the **Warehouse Pick** page to bring components with flushing method set to *Manual*, *Pick + Forward*, *Pick + Backward* to production orders.
 For more information, see [Pick for Production or Assembly in Advanced Warehouse Configurations](warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md).

 In basic warehouse configurations where the location requires pick processing but not shipment processing, you can also use the **Inventory Pick** page to organize and record the picking of components with flushing method set to *Manual*.
 When you register an inventory pick for an internal operation, such as production, the consumption of the picked components is posted at the same time.
-Alternatevely you can use **Inventory Movement** with reference to a source document to bring components with flushing method set to *Manual*, *Pick + Forward*, *Pick + Backward* to production orders.
+Alternatively you can use **Inventory Movement** with reference to a source document to bring components with flushing method set to *Manual*, *Pick + Forward*, *Pick + Backward* to production orders.

 When production operations are integrated with warehouse processes, either by bins or by directed put-aways and picks, the bin from which the components are consumed is the bin that is defined on each production order component line.
 All required components must be available in that bin.
 Otherwise, the manual or flushed consumption posting is stopped for that component.

-**Inventory Movement** with references to the source document and **Warehouse pick** can not be used to pick components with flushimg methods *Forward* and *Backward*. **Inventory Pick** can not be used to pick components with any flushing method but *Manual*.
-To handle remaining components use **Inventory Movement** without reference to a source document.
+**Inventory Movement** with references to the source document and **Warehouse pick** cannot be used to pick components with flushing methods *Forward* and *Backward*. **Inventory Pick** cannot be used to pick components with any flushing method but *Manual*.
+To handle remaining components, use **Inventory Movement** without reference to a source document.
 For more information, see [Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).

 > [!NOTE]
 >  The following important differences exist between inventory picks, inventory movements, and wareshouse picks: